Seville Cathedral: "Christianized mosque" (1248–1401)

-Gothic cathedral (1434–1506, 1511–1517)
+Gothic cathedral (after 1401)

 Seville Cathedral was built to demonstrate the city's wealth, as it had become a major trading center in the years after the Reconquista in 1248.
 In July 1401, city leaders decided to build a new cathedral to replace the grand mosque that served as the cathedral until then.
 According to local oral tradition, the members of the cathedral chapter said: "Hagamos una Iglesia tan hermosa y tan grandiosa que los que la vieren labrada nos tengan por locos" ("Let us build a church so beautiful and so grand that those who see it finished will take us for mad").
 The actual entry from 8 July 1401, recorded among others by Juan Cean Bermudes in 1801 but now lost, proposed building "una tal y tan buena, que no haya otra su igual" ("one so good that none will be its equal).

-Construction continued until 1506.
+Work began in 1402 and continued for over a century.
+The precise date when construction began is not certain, but some sources date it to 1433.
+Several factors, including royal resistance to the temporary relocation of the royal chapel delayed construction.
+In 1433, King John II of Castille allowed the temporary transportation of the royal bodies from the old Capilla Real ('Royal Chapel') – including those of Alfonso X, Beatrice of Swabia, Ferdinand III, Peter the Cruel, and María de Padilla – to the cathedral's cloister for storage.

 The clergy of the parish offered half their stipends to pay for architects, artists, stained glass artisans, masons, carvers, craftsman and labourers and other expenses.
-Several factors, including royal resistance to the temporary relocation of the royal chapel delayed the start of construction until 1434.
-On that year, king John II of Castille allowed the temporary transportation of the royal bodies to the cathedral's cloister for storage.
+Due to the size of the building and the cramped nature of the urban fabric around it, demolition and construction took place in different stages.
+Construction began at the building's northeast corner and continued on its eastern end.
+After the permission granted by John II, the old Capilla Real on the cathedral's east side was demolished to allow work to continue.

+A number of architects worked on the project, often from other countries.
+In 1434, a Dutch master named Ysambert was placed in charge.
+He was followed from 1439 to 1454 by a French master named Carlín, and then by Juán Normán until 1472.
+After 1472 there were two master masons in charge, probably in an attempt to accelerate work.
+They were succeeded in 1497 by a Master Ximón (possibly Simón de Colonia), who was then succeeded in 1502 by Alfonso Rodríguez until 1513.